Contact Management in the CRM Follow

 - Primary Phone Only (Cell/Mobile)

-🏛️ For Business Contacts, Law Ruler triggers a duplicate contact warning for these conditions:
+🏛️ For Business Contacts, the CRM triggers a duplicate contact warning for these conditions:

 - The Company Name matches another Business Contact in the system

-🔁 Where are Potential Duplicates/Conflicts Displayed in a Lead/Case?
+🔁 What are the Potential Issues displayed in a Lead/Case?

-If you see any results in the "Related" tab, then you should click on the blue link on each result and verify that there is not a duplicate or conflict before proceeding.
+If you see any "Potential Issues" in the Related Contacts section of a lead/case, you should click the "Potential Issues" option, to the right of the Contact where the issue was identified, to verify that there is not a duplicate or conflict before proceeding.

-Importing your Contacts is the quickest way to fill your Law Ruler database with your Rolodex of Contacts.
-This may be done by your firm's staff or it could be done for you as part of a data migration scope of work by a Law Ruler project manager.
+Importing your Contacts is the quickest way to fill your CRM's database with your Rolodex of Contacts.
+This may be done by your firm's staff or it could be done for you as part of a data migration scope of work by a CRM project manager.

-📁 If you would like to import your own Contacts, then visit the Law Ruler Import Wizard.
+📁 If you would like to learn how to import your own Contacts, then visit this article that covers the CRM's Import Wizard.

-Exporting your Contacts is a great way to edit them in bulk at your firm.
+Exporting your Contacts is an efficient way to edit them in bulk.
 This is a great feature for database maintenance.
-You are able to export your entire or partial database of Contacts, make changes on your side in Excel, and then import them back into Law Ruler using the Import Wizard.
+You are able to export your entire or partial database of Contacts, make changes on your side in Excel, and then import them back into the CRM using the Import Wizard.

 - Export Contacts